Jian Ping Gong, et al.

 (a) Provision of a monomer mixture

-monomer and a cationic monomer and the aqueous solution is
+anionic monomer and a cationic monomer and the aqueous solution

-the preparation of the PA hydrogels.
-The monomer concentration,
+and the preparation of the PA hydrogels.
+The monomer

-Cm, means the total concentration of the anionic monomer and a
+concentration, Cm, means the total concentration of the anionic

 In addition, molar fraction of the anionic monomer F influences